The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 LivePeer: Livepeer is a decentralized platform that runs on the blockchain.
 It provides an open-source streaming service that aims to build a streaming stack for Web 3.0.

-UjoMusic: UjoMusic is a music platform where music creators can upload their music and distribute it without any issues of copyright, royalty.
+UjoMusic: UjoMusic is a music platform where music creators can upload their music and distribute it without copyright and royalty issues.
 Cryptocurrency and smart contracts power it.

 Benefits of blockchain in streaming